oncebot/pushbar.js/README.md

 * 'pushbar_opening': when a pushbar is opening, that pushbar element will emit this event.
 * 'pushbar_closing': when a pushbar is closing, that pushbar element will emit this event.

-### Important CSS classes for modification

-* .from_left, .from_right: change the width for your sidebars.
-* .from_top, .from_bottom: change the height for your top and bottom bars.
-* .pushbar_overlay: change the background and opacity for the overlay.

 [Oncebot](https://oncebot.com)